-- During the time of the potential arrest, it’s always best to consent to testing, as non-compliance does make it seem as though you’re guilty, which can bring on it’s own set of problems, and chances are, before the night is over, at some point or another you will be breathalyzed or forced to take a blood test to determine your blood alcohol concentration (BAC) level.
-In additional to refusing to be tested, you risk an automatic license suspension.
+- During the time of the potential arrest, it’s always best to consent to test, as non-compliance does make it seem as though you’re guilty, which can bring on its own set of problems, and chances are, before the night is over, at some point or another you will be breathalyzed or forced to take a blood test to determine your blood alcohol concentration (BAC) level.
+In addition to refusing to be tested, you risk an automatic license suspension.

 Call Today for More Information on How DUI Charges Can Be Dismissed

 If you’ve been arrested and charged with a DUI in Scottsdale, Arizona, it’s important that you know the only way to ensure that your legal rights are protected entirely is by hiring a seasoned attorney who understands the unique nature of your charges and who knows exactly what you’re up against legally.